swiss-seismological-service/scrtdd/README.md

 ### 4.1 Waveforms data caching

-`scrtdd` spends most of the relocation time downloading waveforms (unless the recordStream points to a local disk storage) and the rest is shared betweeen cross-correlation and double difference system inversion.
-For this reason the waveforms are cached to disk after being downloaded so that there is no need to download them again.
-This is obviously true for catalog phase waveforms that are re-used over and over again in real-time, but that's not true for real-time events waveforms (and also for some temporary waveforms like theoretical phases) that are never saved.
-The cache folder is `workingDirectory/profileName/wfcache/` (e.g. /installation/path/seiscomp3/var/lib/rtdd/myProfile/wfcache/).
+Unless the recordStream points to a local disk storage, downloading waveforms might require a lot of time.
+For this reason `scrtdd` store the waveforms to disk (called waveform cache) after downloading them.
+However only the catalog phase waveforms are used over and over again, that's not the same for the real-time events waveforms that are never saved since their waveforms are used just once.
+The cache folder is `workingDirectory/profileName/wfcache/` (e.g. /installation/path/seiscomp/var/lib/rtdd/myProfile/wfcache/).

-However, during the parameters tuning phase the user performs relocations (both single-event and multi-event) from the command line several times to find the best configuration.
-For those special cases even the temporary waveforms are saved to disk.
-For those cases a different folder is used: `workingDirectory/profileName/tmpcache/` which can be deleted after the parameter tuning phase.
-The commands that store the temporary waveforms are: `--reloc-profile`, `--ep`, `-O`, `--origin-id`.
+However, for certain situations (e.g. debugging) it might be useful to cache all the waveforms, even the ones that are normally not cached.
+For those special cases the option --cache-wf-all can be used (stored in `workingDirectory/profileName/tmpcache/` which can be deleted afterwards).

 ### 4.2 Catalog waveforms preloading